Home > How to Tips

 2. Turn off your Mac.

 3. For an Apple Silicon Mac, press and hold the power button until the startup volumes appear.
-For an Intel-based Mac, press the power button to turn on the Mac and immediately hold the Option key until see the startup volumes.
+For an Intel-based Mac, press the power button to turn on the Mac and immediately hold the Option key until you see the startup volumes.

 4. Select the bootable macOS Sequoia USB drive and click Continue.